 Fungal Acne Explained (150+ Studies): The Treatment Bible For Malassezia / Pityrosporum Folliculitis

 Greetings earthling!
-This blogpost has now helped THOUSANDS and THOUSANDS of people since it was written almost a year and a half ago, and contains hundreds of helpful responses in the comment section below.
+This blogpost has now helped THOUSANDS of people since it was written almost two years ago, gets updated regularly, and contains hundreds of helpful responses in the comment section below.
 I say this for two reasons:

-- Everything you need to possibly know about how to cure malassezia can be found on this page.
+- Everything you need to possibly know about how to cure fungal acne / malassezia can be found on this page.
 And I mean EVERYTHING.

 - Pretty please read the whole dang thing before leaving a comment!
 I know it’s overwhelming, I know it’s long, but trust me — your question has probably already been answered.
 Thank you for being considerate, skin warrior! 🙂